cubermitis/HackFest2024/HF-Advance/README.md

 ![Inception](images/inception.png)

 As `Rastislonge` mentions, there is a `.sav` generated.
-Let's check what type of data this is.
+Let's check what type of data the save is.

 ```bash
 $ file dax-hf2024-gba.sav